clstmbrly/piv-guides/_userconfig/1_ssh.md

 ---
 layout: default
-title: Use PIV for SSH to a UNIX-like Server
+title: Use PIV to SSH to a UNIX-like Server
 permalink: /userconfig/ssh
 collection: userconfig
 ---

-Administrators often need to remotely access UNIX-like servers on their networks by using Secure Shell (SSH).
-The biggest security risk with remote access is using a weak login method, such as common password, like the name of a sports team.
-Attackers often use "packet sniffing" to capture weak passwords to gain access to government systems.
-However, PIV cards are a strong authentication method, as well as prevent data "sniffing" by using Transport Layer Security (TLS)/Secure Sockets Layer (SSL)<!--SSL is on the way out...?-->.
-PIV authentication and SSH can be done from Windows, Linux, or MacOS.
-You will also need to configure the UNIX-like server that you want to remotely access.<!--Is the UNIX-like server statement correct?-->
+When you use Secure Shell (SSH) to remotely access a UNIX-like server on your network, your PIV is the most secure method of authentication.
+Your PIV provides strong security measures (e.g., encryption) that protect your username and password from being cracked if captured through activities like malicious traffic sniffing.
+A PIV chip is very difficult to counterfeit, and impersonation would require the attacker to both possess your PIV and know your PIN).
+Clearly, a PIV protects your identity in ways that software options, which are more vulnerable to attack, cannot.

+Other methods of authentication are available, such as Linux' Pluggable Authentication Modules (PAM) tied to directories.

+The most secure login method for SSH is to use a PIV card for authentication.
+PIVs provide key pairs, encyption, xxxxx, and Transport Layer Security [TLS]/Secure Sockets Layer [SSL], which prevents "packet sniffing)."<!--SSL is on the way out...?-->.

 {% include alert-info.html heading = "Your PIV contains an authentication key pair and public certificate.
 Using a PIV key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}

+You can SSH with your PIV from Windows, Linux, or MacOS.
 This guide will help you to:

 <!--Is this the correct order for what this guide will help the admin do?-->
 1. Ensure that your OS recognizes and authenticates your PIV.